stevencurtis/SwiftCoding/Theory/UnionFind/README.md

 ```

 *union*
 We take the root for the tree from the firstElement, and the root from the secondElement.
-Then we put the secondNode onto the firstNode, for example
+Then we put the secondNode onto the firstNode, for example: <br>
 ![unionshown](Images/unionshown.png)
 ```swift
 func union(_ firstElement: T, _ secondElement: T) {